AmadeusQQ/behavioral-cloning/README.md

 Inverse relationship between learning rate and training time
 - Low learning rate increases the probability of training a good model and increases training time
 - High learning rate reduces training time and decreases the probability of training a good model

+Direct relationship between signal and noise
+- Grayscale images reduce both signal and noise in color images
+- Cropped images reduce signal needed for going up or down slopes and noise above the horizon